EPIC-guide/epic-guide.github.io/_applying/letters-of-recommendation.md

 Unfortunately, academic expectations for letters of recommendation in top universities often do not match what many people think of as a letter of recommendation.
 For instance, a letter writer may genuinely believe they are writing a very strong letter, yet their letter could be perceived as weak by academic readers.
 You should suggest that your letter writers read the "Writing a letter" part of this page below, to help them help you.
+_Regardless of what your references think is a good way to write a letter, the guide below is what schools such as EPFL actually want, and not following it will penalize your application._

 ## Asking for letters